GET TO KNOW ME: AN EXTENDED BIOGRAPHY

 Unfortunately, about 2 years into my job at ETSU, my wife, who had followed me throughout our marriage from Indiana, to Texas, to Connecticut, and to Tennessee, grew unhappy in her own job, and it became clear to us that the best thing for her would be to seek employment elsewhere.
 An opportunity presented itself in Chattanooga, and it was a perfect fit for her.
 It also didn’t hurt that Chattanooga was practically back home for me (being from Dalton, GA, which is about 30 minutes South of Chattanooga).
 So, after my wife got her new job, I alerted my department I would need to leave after my 3rd academic year, and so I did not complete data collection on my major studies mentioned above.
 Fortunately, I had collected plenty of data from other studies out of the CAPTVRE lab, many of the results of which are published or were presented at scientific conferences (see here for a summary).

 And all of that brings us to the current day.
 After moving to Chattanooga, I began looking around for opportunities to work clinically here.
 I interviewed at several places, but the best fit for me was at my current one, at Chattanooga Peds.
 I found Chattanooga Peds out of luck, simply by searching pediatric offices close to my home.
 I didn’t know at the time that Chattanooga Peds was a 3-time recent “Best of the Best” winner or that my soon-to-be colleagues would be such awesome people.
 I pitched the idea of an integrated pediatric practice, and they loved it.
-We became the first in town to do it, and we’ve been doing it ever since, for over a year now.
+We became the first in town to do it, and we’ve been doing it ever since, for over 2 years now.
 I still work to write and publish scientific articles when I can, and I maintain I diverse clinical practice that always keeps me interested and ready for new challenges.

 Altogether, I love what I do, and I look forward to working in Chattanooga for a long time.